audioxide/data/README.md

 ### Non-data files

-- `generate.js`
-    - Generates various JSON files containing different versions, collections, groupings and transformations of the data.
-Additionally handles the resizing and generation of image files.
-The files generated are used as the Audioxide API responses.
-- `import.js` _(Deprecated)_
-    - The initial import script to import data from Wordpress to this new format.
-Included here for posterity as multiple manual edits have since been applied to the data store.
-- `importImages.js` _(Deprecated)_
-    - Similar to `import.js`, this file is included for posterity, and was used to initially copy and collect all distinct image sizes.
 - `netlify.toml`
     - The product of this repository is hosted by Netlify.
 We use their configuration file format to provide data access only to websites on the audioxide.com domain or subdomains.
-- `./api`
-    - This used the Wordpress API to pull data as part of the initial data import.

 ## License